 Read Time: 3:00 Mins.

 Do you have a fear of flying with cannabis?
-It’s a normal concern because flying with traditional cannabis remains illegal at the federal level.
+You don’t want to stress your life, but it does pay to be aware: in the US, flying with traditional cannabis remains illegal at the federal level.
 This includes traveling within a state or to another state that has legalized cannabis.
-The TSA recently confirmed its flying with cannabis policy on its Instagram account, apparently thinking it’s 1977 with its choice of stereotypical language:

 Are we cool?
 We like to think we’re cool.
 We want you to have a pleasant experience at the airport and arrive safely at your destination.
 But getting caught while trying to fly with marijuana or cannabis-infused products can really harsh your mellow.

-Let us be blunt: TSA officers DO NOT search for marijuana or other illegal drugs.
-Our screening procedures are focused on security and detecting potential threats….
+Let’s be blunt: TSA officers DO NOT search for marijuana products or other illegal drugs.
+Our screening procedures are focused on security and detecting potential threats to aviation and passengers.

 Flying with Medical Cannabis

-The TSA website states that “Whether or not marijuana is considered legal under local laws is not relevant to TSA screening because TSA is governed by federal law.
-Federal law provides no basis to treat medical marijuana any differently than non-medical marijuana.”
-A footnote somewhat ominously states “The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.”
+The TSA website states that, “Whether or not marijuana is considered legal under local laws is not relevant to TSA screening because TSA is governed by federal law.
+Federal government law provides no basis to treat medical marijuana any differently than non-medical marijuana.”
+The ambiguous wording of a footnote creates further confusion and concern: “The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.”

-If you have cannabis products containing THC in your carry on or checked baggage and it’s detected, the TSA alerts local law enforcement to deal with the matter.
+What’s the potential worry?
+If you have cannabis products or any illegal substance is discovered during security screening, the TSA will alert local law enforcement officials to deal with the matter.
 Depending on the state, you may be subject to arrest.
-While airports in Boston, Los Angeles, Portland, and Seattle-Tacoma allow small amounts of cannabis (but not consumption) on airport property, their jurisdiction ends at the TSA checkpoint.
+While airports like Boston, Los Angeles, Portland, and Seattle-Tacoma allow small amounts of cannabis (but not consumption) on airport property, their jurisdiction ends at the TSA checkpoint.

-The TSA is transitioning into allowing people to fly with CBD products made from hemp that contain less than .03 percent THC.
-Unfortunately, this does not mean you won’t encounter turbulence at TSA security:
+The TSA is transitioning into allowing people to fly with hemp derived CBD products that contain less than .03 percent THC levels.
+Unfortunately, this does not mean you won’t encounter turbulence at TSA security when traveling with CBD.

-Have you gone through a TSA checkpoint with traditional cannabis or hemp products?
-Were you nervous and did it feel like an episode of Miami Vice?
+Have you gone through a TSA checkpoint with cannabis, hemp or CBD products?
+What was your strategy for keeping your wellness mellow?
 Share your experience with us.
 Login and comment or post it on our social channels.